 Nick Holliday is General Secretary of the Dulwich Preparatory Schools Trust and, for fifteen years until his retirement in December 2019, he was also Bursar of Dulwich Prep London, one of the UK’s largest independent prep schools.
 He is a graduate of Oxford University and spent ten years as an army officer in The Life Guards before moving into financial services.
 For twenty years he worked for various asset management companies looking after pension funds, charities and other institutions, latterly at Schroders.

 Bob Lari is a Chartered Accountant with international experience in corporate finance.
 He has business interests in healthcare and property development and is currently a director of Godswell Park.
-Bob is a current parent of 1 at Carrdus School.
+Bob is a current parent.

 Charles Newsome is a Divisional Director of Investec Wealth & Investment and has worked in the finance industry for all of his working career.
 In addition to this he has held school governance positions within the State Education Sector and has sat on the Board of a Not for Profit financial training organisation as Vice Chairman.
 Charles is a former parent of Tudor Hall School.

-Mark Sewell is a director of Smith and Williamson Investment Management.
+Mark Sewell is a partner of Evelyn Partners Investment Management (formerly Tilney Smith and Williamson Investment Management).
 He was formerly a member of the Stock Exchange (elected 1984) and is currently a Chartered Fellow of the Chartered Institute for Securities and Investments.
-He served as an army officer with the Grenadier Guards from 1975 to 1980 before embarking on a City career during which he has accumulated nearly 40 years of investment and broking experience.
+He served as an army officer with the Grenadier Guards from 1975 to 1980 before embarking on a City career during which he has accumulated more than 40 years of investment and broking experience.
 He has three daughters all of whom attended Tudor Hall.
-He is a Governor of Lord Leycester’s Hospital, which is a Warwick based charity.
+He is a governor of Lord Leycester's Hospital, which is a Warwick-based charity.

 c/o Clerk to the Governors